 Lead to greater self-understanding

 Surprisingly, even positive events, like a promotion, wedding, or cash windfall can lead to health problems if they are not talked about.
 It is healthy to openly express positive as well as negative emotions.

 Before You Confide: Things to Consider

-Before you share your deepest thoughts, feelings, or secrets with another person, keep in mind that choosing the wrong person as a confidante could do you more harm than good.
-It is very important that you find a trustworthy, non-judgmental, supportive confidante who will not share what you have told her or him.
+Choosing the wrong person as a confidante could do you more harm than good.
+It is very important that you find a trustworthy, non-judgmental, person who will not share what you have told her or him.
 You may also want to consider the role this person has in your life.
 You may share different things with friends and family then you would with a mentor or boss.
 Remember, this is not about them "fixing" anything, just lending an ear.

 keeping a journal